Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 ###general

--   Big buttons, so it is easy to navigate even on mobile devices.
+-   The navigation bar has big buttons, so it is easy to navigate even on mobile devices.
 -   The colors of the navbar-buttons are matching the corresponding content blocks to give a visual conformation to the users.
--   The buttons on the site are interactive to give the users visual conformation.
+-   The buttons on the site are interactive to give the users visual conformation. when they mouse over.

 ###home
+-   The about me has a call to action directing to the CV and contact page.

 ###skills
+-   The skills page has a progress bar for several skills which will be updated when Paul increases his skills.

 ###work history
+-   On the work history page is a timeline of Paul his work history.
--   the timeline has a mouseover effect for additional information.
+-   The Job blocks have a mouseover effect that display a new block which provides additional information.
+    Here javascript was used to achieve this effect.
+    This effect will be updated to more smooth animation when paul has finished his javascript part of the course.

 ###projects
+-   The project page shows several assignments that were done by Paul these are just screenshots since none of them are life.
+    As more projects are build and come online these will be linked to the site.

 ###contact
 -   the contact page has a contact form. this form will not really send an email this is a feature that will be added in the future. for now it leads to a thank-you page.
 ###download
+-   the download button leads to a pdf file of the CV of Paul.

 ## Technologies Used